LeoEckert02/wikipedia-philosophy-game/README.md

 The idea for this project came from [this TikTok video](https://www.tiktok.com/@lukasg007/video/7498752547780414766) by @lukasg007.

-## Features

-- Interactive prompt for starting Wikipedia page
-- Follows the first valid link in each article's main content
-- Skips links in parentheses and italics (following Wikipedia's actual pattern)
-- Detects loops and attempts to recover by trying the second link
-- Verbose output showing each page visited
-- Comprehensive summary with full path and statistics

 ## Installation

 1. Clone or download this repository